techCarpenter/garage-wiki/ebooks/wishcraft.md

 7. Were you surrounded by winners who were pleased when you won?
     - I imagine my parents had bigger dreams and goals for themselves

+I think I would be an inventor/full-time creator.

 ### 4. Pick a color (pg.
 34)

+I am dark forest green.
+I am earthy, natural, and calm.
+A strong, firm, but not overpowering color.

 ### 5. The Private-Eye Game

+Snoop around your house.
+Try to find out who lives here just from the style revealed.

+- Reads non-fiction
+- Notes scattered around
+- clothes scattered
+- practical
+- collector: hangs onto things
+- plain t-shirts, flannels, jeans, sweatshirts
+  - majority darker colors
+- electronics
+- various interests
+- lots of grains in pantry
+- rustic but modern furniture
+- functional furniture
+- tools for DIY
+- simple

 ### 6. Seeing yourself as others see you (pg.
 42)

-1. Have Hannah tell me what's good about me for 3 minutes.
+Have Hannah tell me what's good about me for 3 minutes.

 - You are someone who thinks for yourself
 - Always trying to improve and do better